 Whether you’re moving to Albania to enjoy the Mediterranean lifestyle or for work purposes, you may take into consideration the option of buying a property.
 Albania is turning into an attractive destination for tourists and expats.

-If you need a place by the sea only for vacations, Durres, Vlora, villages in the southern Riviera, and the city of Saranda are the best options.
-On the other hand, the people that move to Albania for work purposes prefer capital city Tirana.
+If you need a place by the sea only for vacations, Durres, Vlora, villages in the southern Riviera, and the city of Saranda, are the best options.
+On the other hand, the people that move to Albania for work purposes prefer the capital city Tirana.
 Buying an apartment in Tirana is a good investment that pays back.
 Property ownership in Albania is common.
 A high percentage of the population consists of homeowners and recently, a trend of second homebuyers has been noticed.
 However, the construction boom provides numerous opportunities for every type of home buyer.

 What’s the property market like in Albania?